Arnie Malham is a serial entrepreneur and bestselling author who's done culture wrong enough times to get it right.

 But Culture makes sure that ideas and execution happen on a regular basis.”

-Company Perks Won’t Cut It; Why Culture Should Be Your Priority
+Why Culture Should Be A Priority In Your Company

 Virtual happy hours, core values, and home office stipends alone do not make a great company culture.